 Over the 6-month study period, 6217 (13.8%) children presented to the ED with a febrile illness.
 This represented just over one-eighth of the overall presentations to the ED.
 Approximately two-thirds of these children were discharged home (65.4%), a third were admitted to hospital (34.6%), with 0.5% (32 of the 6217 children in the study) admitted to PICU.
 Slightly more than half of the children, 58.3%, were under 3.

-New organ dysfunction was very rare, in (0.4% or 27 children).
-10 required organ support therapy (inotropes for 0.2%, mechanical ventilation in 6, renal replacement therapy in 1, and extra-corporeal life support in 1).
+New organ dysfunction was rare in (0.4% or 27 children).
+Ten required organ support therapy (inotropes for 0.2%, mechanical ventilation in 6, renal replacement therapy in 1, and extra-corporeal life support in 1).

 The best predictors of the requirement for mechanical ventilation were: GCS <11, lactate ≥4mmol/L, INR ≥ 1.2 and qSOFA=3.

 All predictor variables had poor test characteristics for the development of new organ dysfunction and the requirement for organ support therapy.

 This is a good study; the results are easy to follow and, importantly, meet the study aims.
 Furthermore, the large sample size gives this study good internal validity, i.e. the extent to which the observed results represent the truth.